 The second most important technical influence on differential expression is one that is less obvious.
 RNA-seq provides a measure of the relative abundance of each gene in each RNA sample, but does not provide any measure of the total RNA output on a per-cell basis.
 In other words, RNA-seq measure relative expression rather than absolute expression.
 This becomes important for differential expression analyses when a small number of genes are very highly expressed in some samples but not in others.
 If a small proportion of highly expressed genes consume a substantial proportion of the total library size for a particular sample, this will cause the remaining genes to be under-sampled for that sample.
-Unless this effect is adjusted for, the remaining genes may falsely appear to be down-regulated in that sample [33].
+Unless this effect is adjusted for, the remaining genes may falsely appear to be down-regulated in that sample [41].

-The calcNormFactors function normalizes the library sizes by finding a set of scaling factors for the library sizes that minimizes the log-fold changes between the samples for most genes.
-The default method for computing these scale factors uses a trimmed mean of M-values (TMM) between each pair of samples [33].
-We call the product of the original library size and the scaling factor the effective library size.
+The normLibSizes function normalizes the library sizes in such a way to minimize the log-fold changes between the samples for most genes.
+The default method for computing these scale factors uses a trimmed mean of M-values (TMM) between each pair of samples [41].
+We call the product of the original library size and the scaling factor the effective library size, i.e., the normalized library size.
 The effective library size replaces the original library size in all downsteam analyses.